 The energy sector - generators, suppliers and consumers - wants change as a sector and as people.
 More than 2 million homes got their energy from a 100% green electricity supplier like Bulb.

 So if you’re a small innovator busting to make meaningful contact with the big power companies, drop us a line.
+We've got our Innovation Radar service that helps organisations identify prospective partners, suppliers and the like.
 And if you’re a big company working hard to innovate and struggling for impact, get in touch.

 Don't waste energy trying to do it on your own